jupyterhub/repo2docker-action/README.md

 # <a href="https://github.com/jupyter/repo2docker"><img src="https://raw.githubusercontent.com/jupyter/repo2docker/3fa7444fca6ae2b51e590cbc9d83baf92738ca2a/docs/source/_static/images/repo2docker.png" height="40px" /></a>  repo2docker GitHub Action

-Trigger [repo2docker](https://github.com/jupyter/repo2docker) to build a Jupyter enabled Docker image from your GitHub repository and push this image to a docker registry of your choice.
+Trigger [repo2docker](https://github.com/jupyter/repo2docker) to build a Jupyter enabled Docker image from your GitHub repository and push this image to a Docker registry of your choice.
 This will automatically attempt to build an environment from configuration files found in your repository in the [manner described here](https://repo2docker.readthedocs.io/en/latest/usage.html#where-to-put-configuration-files).

 Read the full docs on repo2docker for more information:  https://repo2docker.readthedocs.io